TruongSon421/NT548_DevOps/LAB2/Bai3/README.md

 ## Set up SonarQube with Docker
 ### 1. Run SonarQube Container
 Run the SonarQube container in the same network as Jenkins:
 ```
 docker run -d --name sonarqube -p 9000:9000 --network jenkins sonarqube:latest
 ```
 SonarQube will be available at http://localhost:9000.
+Default account:
+- Username: admin
+- Password: admin

 ### 2. Generate SonarQube Token
 Create a SonarQube token by navigating to My Account -> Security -> Generate Tokens.
 Save this token for later use in Jenkins.